 P&A builds individual portfolios for its clients based on factors like their overall risk tolerance and investing objectives.
 The firm conducts ongoing evaluations of these portfolios and rebalances asset allocations and other features if deemed necessary.

 However, the firm utilizes a core format for constructing client portfolios.
 For instance, the equity portion consists mostly of large-cap stocks and passively-managed funds.
 The fixed-income portion generally consists of “fairly passive investment grade bonds.”
 Depending on your asset allocation, the minimum initial investments can range from $100,000 to $500,000.

 Lincoln Capital, LLC

-Lincoln Capital comes in second on our list with nearly $300 million in assets under management (AUM).
+Lincoln Capital comes in second on our list with millions in assets under management (AUM).
 There is no minimum investment required to use the services of Lincoln Capital, but the firm says that its focus is on high-net-worth clients.
 It focuses on business owners in particular, though it also offers services for individuals, trusts and corporations.

 Founded in 2005, Lincoln Capital works in a fiduciary capcity.
 Thus, it is obligated by law to put the best interests of its clients ahead of its own.
 Judd Norman, an investment advisor representative (IAR), is the sole owner of Lincoln Capital.
 He is also an investment advisor representative at the firm.